Maxenceee/piscine-42/README.md

 # Piscine 42 Lyon

-My solutions for the September Piscine 2022.
+My solutions for the September Piscine 2022. <br>
 `Don't Copy, Learn.`

 # Table of Content